faenrandir/a_careful_examination/content/documents/family-proclamation/resources_on_the_family_proclamation.md

 +++
-title = "Resources on the Family Proclamation" path = "/resources-on-the-family-proclamation/" extra = {doctype = "resources-on-family-proclamation", maintopic = "family-proclamation"}
+title = "Resources on the Family Proclamation" path = "/resources-on-the-family-proclamation/" updated = "2026-09-09"
+taxonomies.maintopic = ["family-proclamation"]
-updated = "2026-08-23"
+taxonomies.doctype = ["resources-on-family-proclamation"]

 +++
 ## Status of the Proclamation